-Running is a unique sport in the sense that it’s a simple repetitive motion for an extended period of time.
+Running is a unique sport because it’s a simple repetitive motion for an extended period of time.
 It doesn’t require a lot in terms of agility.
 In that regard — it’s not complicated, but because it’s so simplistic, people often don’t understand why and how injuries can creep in overtime.
-We often equate injuries with other faster moving or high impact sports.
+We often equate injuries with other faster-moving or high-impact sports.
 Most of the injuries you’ll encounter in running are what would be considered overuse injuries.
 These can be (but are not limited to) Achilles issues, IT band syndrome, shin splints, hamstring problems, and plantar fasciitis.
-The problem with these injuries is that they have a tendency to creep in overtime.
+The problem with these injuries is that they tend to creep in overtime.
 They often start small and begin to build over many miles.
 But once they’re in full effect, they can be debilitating to a runner.
 So how can we avoid injuries in running?
 Here are a few tips to help keep you injury-free.

 1. Running Shoes

 Find proper fitting running shoes.
 Most running stores will have a process for fitting.
-It’s essential that you have shoes that fit your feet, style of running, and the number of miles you’d like to achieve. *Pro-tip — buy an extra pair of running shoes and cycle the two pairs of shoes (alternating days).
+It would be best if you had shoes that fit your feet, running style, and the number of miles you’d like to achieve. *Pro-tip — buy an extra pair of running shoes and cycle the two pairs of shoes (alternating days).
 That will help the longevity of the shoe.

 3. Listen to your body